 - Log messages—These describe events that happened on that specific appliance.
 After a failover, you may notice that there is a gap in the original active appliance’s log files that corresponds to the period of its downtime.
 Log messages created during the time when the standby was acting as the active appliance (if you have configured local log storage) are stored there, on the original standby appliance.
 For details about configuring local log storage, see Configuring logging.

 - Generated reports—Like the log messages that they are based upon, PDF, HTML, RTF, and plain text reports also describe events that happened on that specific appliance.
 As such, report settings are synchronized, but report output is not.
 For details about this feature, see Reports.

-- Machine learning data—Machine learning database is synchronized from the primary node to the secondary node in Active-Passive mode.
+Machine learning data—Machine learning database is synchronized from the master node to the slave node only in Active-Passive mode.
 The data is synchronized every 10 minutes.

-All configuration settings on the active FortiWeb are synchronized to the standby or secondary FortiWeb except these settings:
+All configuration settings on the active FortiWeb are synchronized to the standby or slave FortiWeb except these settings:

 (Reverse Proxy or Offline Protection mode only)

 (True Transparent Proxy or Transparent Inspection mode only)